project-chip/connectedhomeip/examples/lock-app/k32w/README.md

 unlocked).
 The LED will flash whenever the simulated bolt is in motion from one position to another.

+**Button SW2** can be used to change the state of the simulated bolt.
+This can be used to mimic a user manually operating the lock.
+The button behaves as a toggle, swapping the state every time it is pressed.

-**Button SW2** can be used to reset the device to a default state.
-Pressing and holding Button SW2 for 6 seconds initiates a factory reset.
+**Button SW3** can be used to reset the device to a default state.
+Pressing and holding Button SW3 for 6 seconds initiates a factory reset.
 After an initial period of 3 seconds, LED2 D2 and D3 will flash in unison to signal the pending reset.
 Holding the button past 6 seconds will cause the device to reset its persistent configuration and initiate a reboot.
 The reset action can be cancelled by releasing the button at any point before the 6 second limit.

-**Button SW3** can be used to change the state of the simulated bolt.
-This can be used to mimic a user manually operating the lock.
-The button behaves as a toggle, swapping the state every time it is pressed.

 **Button SW4** can be used for joining a predefined Thread network advertised by a Border Router.
 Default parameters for a Thread network are hard-coded and are